Explanation of Telephone Charges

 Local Number Portability (LNP) Charge

 The Telecommunication Act of 1996 requires that telecom providers allow customers to keep their existing telephone numbers when they switch from one service provider to another.
 The Local Number Portability (LNP) charge is a fixed, monthly charge established by the FCC to allow local companies to recover some of our costs to provide telephone number “portability” to customers.

 Telecommunications Relay Surcharge

 Local telephone companies offer access to Telecommunications Relay Services (TRS) to help hearing or speech impaired individuals communicate via the telephone.
 The TRS is required by Title IV of the Americans with Disabilities Act and to the extent possible, must be “functionally equivalent” to standard telephone services.
 Communications assistants (CAs) relay the content of calls between users of special text telephones (TTYs) and users of traditional telephones.
-The requirements for collection and remittance of the fees are established by state law, public utility commission rule and tariff filings.
+The requirements for collection and remittance of the fees are established by state law, public utility commission rules, and tariff filings.